spikelynch/holiday/README.md

 Basic colour-pattern chaser

-## cellular/carunner.py
+## cellular/

-New-ish and badly documented and factored scripts for 1-D cellular automata.
+New-ish and badly documented and factored code for 1-D cellular automata.
+The script to run is cellular/carunner.py $IP
-Run cellular/carunner.py

 ## drops.py